The Crown draws binge viewers despite plot fantasies – Daily Business

 While he did acquire the ruin and restore it, in fact most of the items that are shown being removed for onward journey to the palace were sold at a Christie’s auction in New York in 1998.
 The Duke did not keep a diary, let alone one with incriminating evidence of Nazi associations.

-And so it goes on… depicting the Queen selfishly and wrongly demand the Royal Yacht be replaced… Charles yearning for the crown when he was actually none too keen on the idea… and the constant playing around with the chronology of key episodes.
+And so it goes on… wrongly depicting the Queen as selfishly demanding the Royal Yacht be replaced… Charles yearning for the crown when he was actually none too keen on the idea, only on modernising the institution… the constant playing around with the chronology of key episodes… and the involvement at certain events of individuals who were not present.

 On the plus side, the production values have been widely applauded and some of the acting likewise, particularly Elizabeth Debicki as Diana, who is already being tipped for top honours in the awards season.